Raymond James Stadium: Women's international matches

+Ice hockey

+On February 1, 2026, the Tampa Bay Lightning and Boston Bruins of the National Hockey League will play the 2026 NHL Stadium Series at Raymond James Stadium, which will be one of the first outdoor NHL games in Florida.

+Baseball

+On March 15, 2025, the Savannah Bananas exhibition baseball team hosted a game at Raymond James Stadium that drew a sellout crowd of 65,000 spectators.
+The game was won by the Bananas, 10–11, in the fourth round of the showdown tiebreaker.

 Professional wrestling

 WWE planned to host WrestleMania 36—the 2020 edition of its flagship professional wrestling pay-per-view—at Raymond James Stadium on April 5.
 However, due to the COVID-19 pandemic, WWE subsequently filmed it at its training facility in Orlando instead, behind closed doors with no audience and only essential staff present.
 In January 2021, WWE announced that WrestleMania 37 (which was originally announced as being hosted by SoFi Stadium in Inglewood, California) would be hosted by Raymond James Stadium on April 10 and 11, 2021.
 The event had a reported attendance of 25,675 each night, a combined total of 51,350 spectators on both nights, a sellout reported by the company.
 The show marked the first time in over a year the company had hosted a show with fans in live attendance, since March 11, 2020.

 Concerts

 Raymond James Stadium has hosted several large scale concerts, with the largest attendance (72,000) coming at a show by U2 in 2009.
 The annual Sunset Music Festival is also hosted at the stadium.
+Beyonce performed two times at the stadium, first in 2016 as part of her The Formation World Tour, and secondly in 2023 as part of her Renaissance World Tour.
 Taylor Swift's The Eras Tour is the first act in stadium history to sell out two and three shows on a single tour.